extremeshok/clamav-unofficial-sigs/README.md

  - Updates by to account for changed names and addition of sub-directories for Yara-Rules by @msapiro
  - Use MD5 with MalwarePatrol by @olivier2557
  - Suppress the header and config loading message if running via cron
+ - Added support for the user defined config override file: clamav-unofficial-sigs.conf.override
+ - Reindent all code
  - minor code refactoring

 ### Version 4.9.2 (updated 2015-12-02)